getsentry/.github/SECURITY.md

 ## Reporting Security Issues

-If you've found a security issue in Sentry or in our supported SDKs, please report the issue to `security[@]sentry.io`.
+If you've found a security issue in Sentry or in our supported SDKs, you can submit your report with one of the options below.

+1. Using [GitHub's private vulnerabilty reporting feature](https://docs.github.com/en/code-security/security-advisories/guidance-on-reporting-and-writing/privately-reporting-a-security-vulnerability#privately-reporting-a-security-vulnerability) on the corresponding repository.
+2. Via email to `security[@]sentry.io`.

+> We prefer reports via GitHub's private vulnerability reporting.

 Please include as much information as possible in your report to better help us understand and resolve the issue: